Digital Media at the Crossroads

 Online Harm: What Needs to be Done to Address This?

-The Canadian government is expected to introduce legislation to address online harm.
+The Canadian government has introduced Bill C-63 to address online harm.
 What level of responsibility should platforms have?
 How would such legislation affect freedom of expression?

 9:30 a.m.